cydneymartell/Statistical-Machine-Learning-Final-Project/README.md

 ### Fidelity
 Next, we will investigate the fidelity of the dataset.
 Primarly we want to know, is the synthetic price series indistinguishable from the real data.
+To test this we trained a classifier to distinguish between real and fake data and then evaluated the performance of this classifier.
+If the synthetic data has high fidelity then the classifier should be unable to distinguish between the datasets and would have a low performance score.

+First, we had to process the data to separate it into a training set and a test set.

+We then trained a classifier

 ### Usefulness
 Lastly, we will look at the usefulness of the synthetic data.
 So, we want to know is the synthetic data series as useful as the real data for solving a predictive task.